 (a) However (b) Likewise (c) Specifically (d) Moreover

-Example 2: The “Hard” Question
+Example 2: The “Psychology” Test

 In debates over why lithium-metal batteries fail prematurely, explanations typically polarize around electrode instability and electrolyte breakdown. _______, some claim the anode’s dendrite formation is decisive, while others insist solvent decomposition is.
 Materials scientist Luis Arancibia urges a more integrated view.